Do you want to create a monetized membership site to sell courses on WordPress? If so, this article is tailor-made for you!

 Run a limited period offer or a discounted sale for the first X amount of visitors.
 It could be just what you need to get the ball rolling!

 An influencer is one whose words are taken as gospel.
 Well, almost!

 Look out for influencers in your niche.
-Influencers have a huge following and are often seen as an authority figure.
+Influencers have a huge following and are often seen as authority figures.
 They’ve built this over time, and if they feel your course can add value to their audience, they’d be sure to recommend it.

 Creating an online course is also an excellent way to generate income from your blog.
 With the education industry being so lucrative, why miss out on this opportunity?

 Creating an online course is pretty straightforward.
-More good news is, platforms such as WordPress and plugins like MemberPress do most of the heavy lifting for you.
+Platforms such as WordPress and plugins like MemberPress do most of the heavy lifting for you.

-With its easy drag and drop functionality, a built-in MemberPress Course add-on, and more, creating an online course couldn’t get any simpler.
+With its easy drag and drop functionality, a built-in MemberPress Course add-on, and more, creating an online course on WordPress is easy as pie.

 We hope this article covered everything you need to know about creating a WordPress membership site for selling courses.

 Have you created your WordPress membership site on MemberPress?
 Are you selling an online course?
 Let us know in the comments below!